How does CBD affect autism? Try the natural alternative!

 People with autism spectrum disorder (ASD) make up about 2% of the global population, which is about 148 million people.
 In the Czech Republic, an estimated 200,000 people live with autism.
 The blue color is characteristic of this day, and many institutions light up their buildings in blue or people wear blue clothing, as it is seen as a color essential for human understanding.

-Our son was born on time by planned cesarean section.
-During my pregnancy, I didn’t drink alcohol or engage in other habits that could harm the baby.
-The only cloud was a congenital defect of the lower limbs, which is either congenital or caused by a lack of space in the womb.
-Only time will tell what type it is.
+Our son was born at full term by planned C-section.
+During my pregnancy, I didn’t drink alcohol or engage in any other harmful habits that could endanger the baby.
+The only shadow over it all was a congenital defect of the lower limbs — either genetic or due to a lack of space in the womb.
+Only time will tell which type it is.

-Immediately after birth, I began addressing his legs and went every week to the hospital in Plzeň for straightening and casting.
-Otherwise, everything was fine.
-There followed an operation.
-Unfortunately, it didn’t go well, so I consulted the hospital procedure at an orthopedic clinic in Prague, where a corrective surgery was performed, and it was also discovered that our son had a dislocated hip and an underdeveloped joint socket.
+Immediately after birth, I began addressing his leg condition, traveling weekly to the University Hospital in Plzeň for alignment and casting.
+Otherwise, everything seemed perfectly fine.
+This was followed by surgery.
+Unfortunately, it didn’t go well, so I went to consult the hospital's procedure at an orthopedic clinic in Prague.
+There, he underwent corrective surgery, and it was discovered that his hip had been dislocated since the womb and that he didn’t have a developed hip socket.

-He spent a month and a half in the hospital, hanging 23 hours a day on a steel frame, with his little body tied to the bed.
-But he was incredibly brave and positive, and at that time, he loved looking at books, showing animals, and saying how they sound :)
+This led to a month and a half in the hospital, where he was suspended 23 hours a day from a metal frame, with his little body tied to the bed.
+But he was incredibly brave and positive.
+At that time, he loved looking at picture books, pointing out animals, and making the sounds they make. :)

-Then came another anesthesia, which, as I later realized, changed our life.
-After a two-hour procedure, he was returned in a cast from chest to ankles.
-He reacted poorly to the anesthesia, having muscle spasms for almost a week.
-Around that time, he started losing his smile, eye contact, and interaction.
-All communication stopped, leaving only screams and crying.
+Then came the second anesthesia — which, as I later realized, changed our lives.
+After a two-hour procedure, he came back to me in a full body cast from his chest down to his ankles.
+He reacted poorly to the anesthesia and had muscle spasms for nearly a week.
+Around that time, his laughter began to fade, eye contact disappeared, interaction stopped, and all communication ceased.
+All that was left was screaming and crying.

-In the end, it turned out that Tadeáš is at the age of 3.5 years at the level of an 18-month-old toddler.
-He has comprehension issues, severe ADHD, mental retardation, and an autism spectrum disorder.
-Since so many tests are needed, the diagnosis takes quite a long time, especially because Tadeáš is practically untestable.
-For example, we go to Motol for hearing and vision tests, where they are able to examine such children.
+In the end, the situation developed into this: at 3.5 years old, Tadeášek functions at the level of an 18-month-old toddler.
+He has a comprehension disorder, severe ADHD, intellectual disability, and autism spectrum disorder.
+Since all of these require a large number of tests, the diagnostic process takes a long time — especially because Tadeášek is basically untestable in standard conditions.
+For example, we travel to Motol Hospital for hearing and vision exams, where they specialize in examining children like him.

-But I was afraid to buy drops for my son from someone "unknown."
-However, Tadeášek's condition worsened, and eventually, my older daughter ran away from home to her grandmother's.
-At eleven years old, she was mentally exhausted, had tics, and was constantly crying.
-It's just hard.
-So, I decided to try CBD from someone "unknown"...
-And what happened next, you'll read below :)
+But I was afraid to buy drops for my son from someone “random.”
+However, Tadeášek’s condition kept getting worse, and it eventually reached a point where my older daughter ran away to her grandmother’s house.
+At just eleven years old, she was emotionally drained, had developed tics, and cried constantly.
+It was just too much.

 CBD Oil and the First Effects